Post-Offer Physical and Drug/Alcohol Screening

 Notification of this policy will be made to applicants for employment through posting.

-Any questions or concerns regarding this policy should be addressed to Human Resources.
+Human Resources will be responsible for following the established protocol for post-offer physicals and drug screening.
+Any questions or concerns regarding this policy should be addressed to the Director of Human Resources, Loyola University Chicago.